The beef ribs smoking on the grill.

 • Recipe Instructions

 • Trim off any loose pieces of fat or meat before applying a thin layer of your yellow mustard binder to both sides of the ribs.
 Generously apply the BBQ rub to both sides of the ribs.
-Let sit for at least 15 minutes while your smoker finishes preheating to let rub sweat and adhere to the meat.
+Let sit for at least 15 minutes while your smoker finishes preheating to let the rub sweat and adhere to the meat.

-• Once your smoker is to temp, place the ribs meat side up into your smoker.
+• Once your smoker is up to temp, place the ribs meat side up into your smoker.
 Leave them in the smoker for 2 hours without opening the lid.
 During the 3rd hour, spritz the ribs with a mixture of 50/50 apple cider vinegar and water twice.

 • After 3 hours, mix 5 parts BBQ sauce and 1 part apple cider vinegar and set aside.
-Lay out a double layer of heavy duty tinfoil on a cutting board and pour a thin layer of BBQ sauce on the tin foil, remove the ribs from the smoker and place each rack meat side down, on the BBQ sauce in the tin foil.
+Lay out a double layer of heavy-duty tinfoil on a cutting board and pour a thin layer of BBQ sauce on the tin foil, remove the ribs from the smoker, and place each rack meat side down, on the BBQ sauce in the tin foil.
 Wrap very tightly to be sure it is completely sealed.
 Place the ribs back in the smoker for 2 hours.

 • Test the ribs for tenderness by gently pulling on two ribs to see if the meat starts to pull off the bone.
 Remove the ribs from the smoker to rest for 20 mins before removing the bones.
 To remove the bones, flip the ribs back to meat side down and gently pull each rib upward.
 You may need to use a pairing knife if any bits start to stick to the bone.

 • Assemble the sandwich by laying down a thin layer of BBQ sauce on the bottom half of your toasted French bread.
-Place the full boneless rack of beef ribs down, then top with more BBQ sauce, a layer of dill pickles and generous helping of the pickled red onions.
-Cut each loaf into 3 equal sandwiches and Enjoy!
+Place the full boneless rack of beef ribs down, then top with more BBQ sauce, a layer of dill pickles and a generous helping of the pickled red onions.

 Video